berachain/docs/apps/core/content/developers/quickstart/pol-integration.md

 Here's how this system works:

-- Creates an ERC20 token representing healthy perps positions
+- Creates an ERC20 token representing healthy perps positions, as described below
 - Token is automatically staked in RewardVault to earn BGT